 For example, you have a home loan balance of $350,000.
 You decide to split your loan by 20/80 then 80% or $280,000 will be variable and the remaining 20% or $70,000 will be fixed for a time.

-Splitting your home loan lets you reap the benefits of a variable rate where you can make additional repayments and get access to your offset redraw facility.
+Splitting your home loan lets you reap the benefits of a variable rate where you can make additional repayments and get access to your offset sub-account.
 It allows you to minimise the risk of increased repayments by fixing a portion of your loan.

 A split rate facility can be added to your existing or new loan product.
 You can ask our lending specialist today to add this loan feature so you can get the best of both worlds.